Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: INTRODUCTION

+2) Differentiating from the pre-designed curriculum in the existing DRL-based environment exploration methods, we propose a novel adaptive embedded curriculum (AEC) algorithm to guide the visual drone to explore and navigate 3D cluttered environments with sparse rewards.
+The convergence of AEC is further proved.

-3) To the best of our knowledge, our work is unprecedented in successfully transferring the trained policy model from simulation to a real-life visual drone swarm and demonstrate their CTS performance physically.
+3) To the best of our knowledge, our work is {the first to} successfully transfer a trained policy from simulation to a real-life visual drone swarm and demonstrate their CTS performance with {real-time visual perception} in physical experiments.}

+{\textit{Organization:} The rest of this paper is organized as follows: Section II discusses existing DRL research on drone applications and multi-agent systems.
+Section III provides the basic preliminaries used to support our approach.
+Section IV describes the details of our proposed approach and algorithm.
+Section V presents the simulation experiments and physical experiments in detail, together with the performance comparison and analysis among different baseline methods.
+Lastly, Section VI concludes this paper.}